m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 From there it felt like there was nowhere for either of them to go.
 When Yuka extended a hand to Mizuki lying on the floor, I was genuinely wondering if she was offering some kind of honourable draw, or even to concede.
 Instead they slogged each other, desperately, hopelessly - which felt like a minature recapitulation of the whole match.

-And shortly after that came the finish, with Yuka debuting her own new spinning move, from the top rope halfway along the side seemingly out of nowhere.
-At a technical level
+And shortly after that came Yuka debuting her own new spinning move for the win, seemingly out of nowhere.
+At a technical level this